 Fern has staffed offices in Brussels, Belgium, Moreton-in-Marsh, UK and an administrative office in Delft, the Netherlands.

 Fern seeks a world in which environmental, social and economic justice is fully integrated at all levels and people have a voice in decisions affecting their lives and livelihoods.

 Fern’s mission is to achieve greater environmental and social justice, focusing on forests and forest peoples’ rights in the policies and practices of the European Union.

 In striving to achieve its mission, Fern aims to be:

 Collaborative: We are part of a global movement working for human rights and environmental justice.
 The individuals and organisations with whom we collaborate are partners and our relationship with them is mutually beneficial.

 Evidence-based: Our positions and campaigns are based on active research.

-Independent: Ferb has a diverse funding base, meaning that our workplans are not tied to individual funders’ philosophies or public perceptions.
+Independent: Fern has a diverse funding base, meaning that our workplans are not tied to individual funders’ philosophies or public perceptions.

 Challenging: Fern persistently questions established thinking about what can and can’t be achieved and responds positively with pro-active ways forward.